jasonacox/Powerwall-Dashboard/README.md

 The dashboard can be installed in two different configurations.

   ```
-    Powerwall Dashboard (v3.0.0) - SETUP
+    Powerwall Dashboard (v3.0.3) - SETUP
     -----------------------------------------
     Select configuration profile:

-    1 - default     (Powerwall w/ Gateway on LAN)
+    1 - Local Access (Powerwall 1, 2, or + using LAN) - Default
-    2 - solar-only  (No Gateway - data retrieved from Tesla Cloud)
+    2 - Tesla Cloud  (Solar-only, Powerwall 1, 2, +, or 3)
   ```

-Powerwall owners should select `option 1` (default).
+Powerwall 1, 2 or + owners should select `option 1` (Local Access).

-However, if you are Tesla Solar owner and don't have a Powerwall, you can select `option 2` (solar-only) and the dashboard will be installed in [Solar Only](tools/solar-only/) mode.
+If you are Tesla Solar owner and don't have a Powerwall, you can select `option 2` (Tesla Cloud) and the dashboard will be installed to pull the data available from the Tesla Cloud API (e.g. [Solar Only Mode](tools/solar-only/)) This mode also works for Powerwall 3 owners, but will not provide all the details or fidelity that the "Local Access" profile offers.

 Next, you will then be asked for your Local *timezone*, and your Powerwall details or Tesla Cloud login details.
 To find your timezone, see the second column in this table: [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)